Canon 1D Mark III vs 5D Mark III

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark III and the 5D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the 1D Mark III (0.71x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark III, the Canon 5D Mark III, and comparable cameras.

-The 1D Mark III writes its imaging data to Compact Flash or SDHC cards, while the 5D Mark III uses Compact Flash cards.
+The 1D Mark III writes its imaging data to Compact Flash or SDHC cards, while the 5D Mark III uses Compact Flash or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark III and Canon EOS 5D Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.